-How to realize a console application in C/C++ under Windows
+How to realize a console application in Java - instructions for Netbeans under Windows 10

-In the instructions of the task descriptions is written that all the programs must be realized in the form of a console application.
+In the instructions of the task descriptions is written that all the programs must be realized in the form of a console application1.
 Further is written that under the input of the program is meant either the direct entry of data from the keyboard or the redirection from a text file in console mode and that under the output of the program is meant either the direct display of data (results) to the screen or the redirection to a text file in console mode.